Teaching resources — open to the public.

 8 chapters ~27 sections Intermediate

-Network analysis (nodes, edges, centrality, PageRank, community detection) plus text analytics (topic models, sentiment, cascades), all browser-executable.
+Network analysis (nodes, edges, centrality, PageRank, community detection, network formation) plus text analytics (topic models, sentiment, cascades).
+All browser-executable.

 Modern AI Stack for Social Data